deis/workflow/src/managing-workflow/platform-logging.md

 deis-workflow-2v84b         1/1       Running   0          20h
 ```

-There should be a fluentd pod per minion node of your Kubernetes cluster.
-So if you are running a 3 node cluster with 1 master and 2 minions you will have 2 fluentd pods running.
+There should be a fluentd pod per worker node of your Kubernetes cluster.
+So if you are running a 3 node cluster with 1 master and 2 workers you will have 2 fluentd pods running.

 Once you have verified that the pods have started correctly you will need to restart your workflow pod so that it can capture the correct information about how to talk to the logger pod.